 Work Health and Safety Act 2011, Work Health and Safety Regulation 2011 and the Queensland Government asbestos management policy for its assets, and form part of a comprehensive framework for managing asbestos-related risks in departmental facilities.

-- Identification and registration of ACM
+- Identification and registration of ACM (asbestos registers)

-- Managing asbestos in-situ and periodic inspections of ACM
+- Periodic inspections of ACM

 - Safe business procedures and work practices